-Section 7: Rating and Ranking
+SECTION 7: Rating and Ranking

 - A. The criteria for, and method of, rating and ranking applicants for vacancies will be documented in the vacancy announcement folder.
 The criteria for rating must: - 1.
 Be related to the job to be filled; - 2.
 Provide adequate measure of the qualifications needed for the job to be filled; - 3.
 Make meaningful distinctions among the candidates, i.e., indicate those who are the best qualified from the group of candidates; and - 4.
-Distinguish between the knowledge, skills, abilities, and competencies an employee must possess at the time of promotion and those which can be quickly and easily acquired after promotion through experience or training. - B. An employee has the right to review any record of his/her past performance or production which is used to evaluate him/her for advancement under this plan as well as supervisory appraisals.
+Distinguish between the knowledge, skills, abilities, and competencies an employee must possess at the time of promotion and those which can be quickly and easily acquired after promotion thorough experience or training. - B. An employee has the right to review any record of his/her past performance or production which is used to evaluate him/her for advancement under this plan as well as supervisory appraisals.

-A. Any selection process utilized by the selecting official will be uniformly applied to all best qualified candidates.
-The selecting official will make a selection without personal favoritism, illegal discrimination, or for any other non-merit reason.
-The selecting official will provide reasons in writing when no one is selected.
-Upon request, the employee or the

-Union when designated as an employee representative will be provided a copy of the reasons.

-- B. The selecting official's decision to select a particular candidate is subject to final review by OHR and to such other approvals as may be required by law, regulation, or policy.
-Approvals are primarily concerned with compliance with legal requirements and not the substance of the selection that is a prerogative of the selecting official. - C. OHR will arrange for the release of the selected candidate from the current employing organization.
+- A. Any selection process utilized by the selecting official will be uniformly applied to all best qualified candidates.
+The selecting official will make a selection without personal favoritism, illegal discrimination, or for any other reasons that are not based on merit.
+The selecting official will provide the reasons in writing to the Union upon request when no one is selected.
+Upon request, the employee or the Union when designated as an employee representative will be provided a copy of the reasons. - B. The selecting official's decision to select a particular candidate is subject to final review by OHR and to such other approvals as may be required by law, regulation, or policy.
+OHR's review of the selecting official's decision is limited to compliance with all legal requirements. - C. OHR will arrange for the release of the selected candidate from the currentemploying organization.
 Employees will be released from the losing organization/business unit within one full pay period of receipt of the request for promotion release.
 Under unusual circumstances (e.g. to permit completion of essential assignments or for other acceptable reasons) the release date may be extended.
 If mutual agreement for release cannot be reached, OHR may negotiate the release date.

-- A. After a selection has been made from a group of best qualified candidates and properly documented by the selecting official, an employee may request a discussion with the selecting official or a knowledgeable supervisor to obtain information on what areas, if any, require improvement in order to increase his/her future prospects of advancement. - B. If an employee requests a discussion with OHR as a result of non-selection for a vacancy announcement for which he/she was best qualified, he/she shall be allowed to review sanitized rating sheets and be provided an explanation of the rating methods used and the results of the evaluation and ranking process, the reasons for the selection of the successful employee, and why he/she was not selected.
-If OHR is not able to provide the employee an explanation of reasons for non-selection, the employee may contact the selecting official for further clarification.
+- A. After a selection has been made from a group of best qualified candidates and properly documented by the selecting official, an employee, not selected may request a discussion with the selecting official or a knowledgeable supervisor to obtain information on what areas, if any, require improvement in order to increase his/her future prospects of advancement. - B. If an employee requests a discussion with OHR as a result of non-selection for a vacancy announcement for which he/she was best qualified, he/she shall be allowed to review sanitized rating sheets provided an explanation of the rating methods used and the results of the evaluation and ranking process, the reasons for the selection of the successful employee, and why he/she was not selected.
+If OHR is not able to provide the employee an explanation of reasons for non-selection as stated herein, the employee may contact the selecting official for further clarification.
 Those individuals who are referred on the promotion certificate may also request a discussion with the selecting official. - C. The employee may be accompanied by a union representative during the discussions.
-Union representatives shall be afforded the same rights enumerated paragraph B of this Section.
+Union representatives shall be afforded the same rights enumerated in paragraph B of this Section.

-Section 10: Documentation
+SECTION 10: Documentation